honeycombio/refinery/tools/convert/config.md

 APIHost is the URL of the Honeycomb API to which metrics will be sent.

-Specifies the URL for the upstream Honeycomb API for metrics; this is the destination to which refinery sends its own metrics.
+Specifies the URL for the upstream Honeycomb API for legacy metrics.

 Not eligible for live reload.